zopefoundation/zope.contentprovider/src/zope/contentprovider/README.txt

 providing HTML content for a page.
 This is equivalent to a view that does not provide a full page, but just a snippet, much like widgets or macros.
-Once there is a way to configure those content providers, we need a way to inserting them into our page templates.
+Once there is a way to configure those content providers, we need a way to insert them into our page templates.
 In our implementation this is accomplished using a new TALES namespace that allows to insert content providers by name.
 But how, you might wonder, does this provide a componentized user interface?
-On the Zope 3 level, each content provider is registered as a presentation component discriminted by the context, request and view it will appear in.
+On the Zope 3 level, each content provider is registered as a presentation component discriminated by the context, request and view it will appear in.
 Thus different content providers will be picked for different configurations.